alleetanner/code-teaching/site-build/content/_index.md

 {{< admonition type="tip" title="BioPython" open=false >}}
 ## [BioPython](https://alleetanner.github.io/biopython/)
 The genetic revolution continues, with vast amounts of sequence information (genetics, genomic, proteomic and other -omics data) available to researchers.
-Harnessing that data requires coding skills, using tools to acquire, manage and analyse data.
-The Python library BioPython has been developed to do this, and in this session you will
+The Python library BioPython has been developed to acquire, manage and process sequence information.
+This course aims to provide learners with
-- be given an overview of the capabilities of BioPython
+- an overview of the capabilities of BioPython
-- write some scripts to aquire specific genes
+- an introduction to building data acquisition Python scripts
 - run some analyses to examine the sequence information for particular characteristics
 - as well as be introduced to major sequence archives such as GenBank and Ensembl.